Increase Efficiency and Reduce Cost

 Scenario 4.
 Even though the Board and management know what the going rate for bark replacement is, this Board thinks they save money by competitive bidding everything and they also don’t trust each other.
 In this scenario management gets competitive bids (hard to do because there is already a landscaper on a maintenance contract).
 This typically takes about 10 days.
 Then management bundles the proposals, does an analysis, prepares an agenda, notices the membership, and everyone waits two days for the meeting.
 With a Board like this we can in some cases add a couple more weeks and more management fees because the Board doesn’t like the spread on the bids, or wants to take some other action to “lower the cost,” which invariably costs more in the long run.

-In each of these scenarios as we go from #1 to #4, the time to get the job done increases.
+In each of these scenarios as we go from #1 to #4, the time required to fulfill the duties of HOA board members increases.
 The cost of management also increases (either immediately, or in the future – because Boards who feel they need to discuss every routine management decision take more management time, and therefore management ends up charging more).

 Delegating is good.
-The Board’s duty is to make broad policy decisions.
+The duties of HOA board members include making broad policy decisions.
 The further they get from that – the more they start deciding it is their duty to approve each minor decision as a group – the more dysfunctional and costly the association’s operations become.

 Delegation does not need to be absolute.
 It can have a dollar limit or other constraints.
 However, delegating actions to less than a majority of the Board (and/or to management) is a good management technique that does not breach your duty to the membership, saves costs, and allows things to happen more quickly.